naveenprasanth0508/naveenprasanth0508/README.md

   Built a TensorFlow-powered system to convert Indian Sign Language gestures to text and speech.

 - **📝 Blogify – MERN Blogging Platform**
   Full-featured blogging platform with user authentication, CRUD operations, and admin dashboard.

-  - **🐳 Automated CI/CD Workflow for Next.js Application**
-Built end-to-end GitHub Actions + Docker pipeline for a production-ready Next.js app.
-Configured matrix builds (Node.js 18.x, 20.x, 22.x), automated Jest unit tests, and automatically built and pushed Docker images to Docker Hub.
-Reduced deployment risks, ensured consistent environments, and accelerated developer feedback loops.

 ---

 ## 🏆 Achievements